Jefferson County, Arkansas

-Jefferson County, officially the County of Jefferson, is a county located in the U.S. state of Arkansas in the area known as the Arkansas Delta that extends west of the Mississippi River.
+Jefferson County is a county located in the U.S. state of Arkansas in the area known as the Arkansas Delta that extends west of the Mississippi River.
 Jefferson County consists of five cities, two towns, and 20 townships.
 It is bisected by the Arkansas River, which was critical to its development and long the chief transportation byway.
 In 2020, Jefferson County's population was estimated at 67,260.
-The county seat and largest city is Pine Bluff.
-The county is included in the Pine Bluff metropolitan statistical area.
-The county seat and the most populous city is Pine Bluff.
+The county seat and most populous city is Pine Bluff.
+The county is included in the Pine Bluff micropolitan statistical area.

 Jefferson County was formed from Vaugine Township, Pulaski County and Richland Township, Arkansas County in the Arkansas Territory on November 2, 1829.
 It is named for Thomas Jefferson, third U.S. president.
 It was the site of the Battle of Pine Bluff on October 25, 1863.